How Do Barcodes Work? Uses & Benefits Explained

 What Is a UPC?

 Short for universal product code, a UPC is an identifying code printed on retail items.
-It consists of black bars that can be scanned as well as a 12-digit numeric code underneath.
+It consists of black bars that can be scanned and a 12-digit numeric code underneath.

-UPCs, as the name suggests, are universal across all retailers.
-It was created to simplify and speed up the ordering, inventory, and checkout process.
+As the name suggests, UPCs are universal across all retailers.
+They were created to simplify and speed up the ordering, inventory, and checkout process.

-Any manufacturer must apply with the Global Standards Organization for a new UPC.
+Any manufacturer must apply to the Global Standards Organization for a new UPC.

 What’s the Difference Between a UPC and an SKU?